 Iron is a major component of hemoglobin, which is found inside red blood cells.
 Hemoglobin can be used to transport oxygen to various parts of the body, which then assists with the release of energy from molecules.
 Iron plays an important role in producing dopamine and serotonin, neurotransmitters that are responsible for mood regulation, sleep routines, hormone production, and digestion (15).

 When trying to conceive many women might wonder why they should even bother worrying about iron at all.
 After all, you don’t have any excuse not to eat healthy during pregnancy so why take extra precautions?
 The answer is simple: because iron levels drop naturally after menstruation ends, it’s possible that you could become anemic if your levels are low (9).
 Anemia is a condition that occurs when your body doesn’t have enough healthy red blood cells, which can cause you to feel constantly tired.

 Good sources of iron include:

 The recommended daily allowance for iron during pregnancy is 27 milligrams (8).
 If you’re pregnant or planning on becoming pregnant soon then consider talking to your doctor about the best way to maintain healthy levels of iron in your system, including taking an over-the-counter multivitamin with iron supplements if necessary.

-Iron supplements are recommended for both men and women who are planning on conceiving children one day because it’s easy to become anemic without knowing it.
+Iron supplements are sometimes recommended for both men and women who are trying to conceive because it’s easy to become anemic without knowing it, particularly if your diet isn’t high in iron-rich foods.
 Furthermore, too little iron could increase your baby’s risk of being underweight or premature.